-Patients who do not meet the low-risk criteria should be ruled-out for myocardial infarction with serial EKGs and biomarkers and risk stratified as per normal chest pain guidelines and protocols.
+Patients who do not meet the low-risk criteria should be ruled-out for myocardial infarction with serial EKGs and biomarkers and risk stratified per normal chest pain guidelines and protocols.

 - For low-risk patients: consider other causes of chest pain due to aortic, esophageal, pulmonary, cardiac, and abdominal, and muskuloskeletal sources prior to discharge.

-Low Risk: Patient safe for discharge to early outpatient follow-up investigation (or proceed to earlier inpatient testing).
+Low Risk: patient safe for discharge to early outpatient follow-up investigation (or proceed to earlier inpatient testing).

-Not Low Risk: Proceed with usual care with further observation and delayed troponin.
+Not Low Risk: proceed with usual care with further observation and delayed troponin.